MaterializeInc/mz-hack-day-2022/sample_project/README.md

           name
 ------------------------
+ fct_flight
  stg_flight_information
  stg_icao_mapping
 ```

-You'll notice that you're not able to `SELECT` from any of the existing sources or staging views.
-This is because none of these objects are _materialized_!
+You'll notice that you're only able to `SELECT` from `fct_flight` — this is because it the only [**materialized** view](https://materialize.com/docs/overview/api-components/#materialized-views)!
+This view is incrementally updated as new data streams in, so you get fresh and correct results with low latency.
+Behind the scenes, Materialize is indexing the results of the embedded query in memory.

 ## Metabase

-To visualize the results in [Metabase](https://www.metabase.com/):
+To visualize the results in Metabase:

 **1.** In a browser, navigate to <localhost:3030>.